magarenzo/RepoDisplayerJS/README.md

 *[projectCarousel.js](https://github.com/magarenzo/projectCarousel.js/blob/master/scripts/projectCarousel.js)* uses the repo data to display project information

-*[template.html](https://github.com/magarenzo/projectCarousel.js/blob/master/scripts/template.html)* provides a template to see how *projectCarousel.js* works
+*[template.html](https://github.com/magarenzo/projectCarousel.js/blob/master/scripts/template.html)* provides a template to see how *projectCarousel.js* works and is an example of how you can easily incorporate *[projectCarousel.js](https://github.com/magarenzo/projectCarousel.js/blob/master/scripts/projectCarousel.js)* into your web app

 ## Created with